3tw/colored-pages/README.md

 # Colored Pages

-Colored Pages offers easy and flexible use of color themes on your website with utiliy classes as well as your own custom CSS.
+Colored Pages offer easy and flexible use of color themes on your website with utiliy classes as well as your own custom CSS.

-(WIP)
+They come with six predefined color themes, each containing five different colors.
+You can specify which color theme is used on a webpage or let user switch between them and let Colored Pages do the work.

 ## Table of Contents
 * [Demo](#demo)